Macquarie perch: Range

 Macquarie perch were originally found in the larger upland rivers and streams in the south-eastern corner of the Murray-Darling system, which they usually co-inhabited with trout cod and one or both of the blackfish species.

 Macquarie perch continue a pattern found in native freshwater fish of the Murray-Darling system of specialisation into lowland and upland stream inhabitants.
 Macquarie perch are a speciated, more specialised upland version of the golden perch, which is primarily a lowland fish.
 (Having said this, the primarily lowland golden perch, being highly adaptable species, did extend into upland habitats) in some situations.

 Macquarie perch are found in the eastern coastal Shoalhaven and Hawkesbury-Nepean river systems as well as the Murray-Darling Basin, indicating that, as with some other native fish genera in south-eastern Australia, Macquarie perch have managed to cross the Great Dividing Range through natural river capture/connection events.
 Genetic research now indicates the Shoalhaven River population was the ancestral Macquarie perch population and colonised the Hawkesbury-Nepean system ~2 million years ago, and the Hawkesbury-Nepean population then colonised the Murray-Darling Basin – possibly through a "wet divide" in the Breadalbane Plains region, ~657,000 years ago (Faulks et al., 2008).

 Major differences between the eastern coastal populations and the Murray-Darling population are that the eastern coastal populations display a far smaller average and maximum size (15 and 20 cm respectively) and are reported to have one less vertebra than the Murray-Darling species.
 Recent evidence suggest the Shoalhaven population is now extinct after a rapid decline due to damming of their habitat and subsequent encroachment of legally and illegally stocked fish species.
 The Hawkesbury-Nepean population appears to be threatened by introduced trout and other exotic fish, river damming and regulation, siltation, and urban encroachment, but does not appear to be as threatened as the Murray-Darling species.
 Information on this page relates primarily to the Murray-Darling population.

 There is a translocated population in the Mongarlowe River, a tributary of the Shoalhaven.
 It is thought that this population descends from fish from the Murray-Darling Basin and not the eastern sub-species native to other parts of the Shoalhaven catchment.
 In recent years, this population seems to be in decline and may be doomed to local extinction.

 There is also a translocated self-sustaining breeding population of Macquarie Perch located in the middle and upper reaches of the Yarra River on the outskirts of Melbourne.
-They highest numbers are found lowest reaches, which also support a mix of translocated native and introduced fish including trout.
+Their highest numbers are found lowest reaches, which also support a mix of translocated native and introduced fish including trout.
 In this stretch however no fish species is particularly dominant, and introduced trout are not numerous.